netzzwergeGithub/bootcontrol/README.md

 ```
 shutdown  [time to shutdown]
-Shedule a a shutdown of the system.
+Schedule a a shutdown of the system.
 Optionally you can add a time value like 'in five minutes' or 'tommorow at noon'.
 Examples:
 shutdown
 shutdown at ten o clock
 ```
 ```
 halt  [time to shutdown]
-Shedule a a halt of the system.
+Schedule a a halt of the system.
 Optionally you can add a time value like 'in five minutes' or 'tommorow at noon'.
 Examples:
 halt
 halt at tomorrow at 10 am
 ```
 ```
 stop shutdown
-Stop a sheduled reboot, shutdown or halt.
+Stop a scheduled reboot, shutdown or halt.
 ```
 ```
 help
-Get a short help what commands the app understands.
+Get a short help which commands the app understands.
 ```